MATH – Mathematics

 Prerequisites: Mathematics 30-1 or a minimum grade of 80% in Mathematics 30-2.

 Linear Algebra I

 This is an enriched introduction to the basic notions and methods of linear algebra.
 Topics covered are: systems of linear equations, vectors in n-space, vector equations of lines and planes, dot product, cross product, orthogonality, matrix algebra, invertibility of matrices, determinants, general vector spaces, basis and dimension, subspaces of n-space, rank, introduction to linear transformations, introduction to eigenvalues and eigenvectors, and applications.
 NOTE: The course covers the same basic topics as MATH 120, however it is a more rigorous course, and selected topics and applications are covered in more depth.

 Prerequisites: Mathematics 30-1.

 This course emphasizes the development of clarity in the understanding of mathematical ideas and processes, communication of these ideas to others, and application of these ideas to problem solving.
 Both inductive and deductive methods are explored in the study of elementary number theory, numeration systems, operations on integers and rational numbers, and elementary probability theory.
-Note: This course is restricted to Elementary Education students.
+Note: This course is offered to students who intend to pursue Elementary Education.

 Prerequisites: Mathematics 30-1 or Mathematics 30-2 or successful completion of the gateway exam.